pallotron/pvmlab/docs/pxeboot_container.md

 **Initial Setup:**

-When you first create the provisioner VM (`pvmlab vm create provisioner`), the following happens automatically via `cloud-init`:
+When you first create the provisioner VM (`pvmlab provisioner create provisioner`), the following happens automatically via `cloud-init`:

 1. Docker is installed in the VM.
 2. The `~/.pvmlab/docker_images/` directory from your Mac is mounted into the VM at `/mnt/host/docker_images/`.